Coronavirus (COVID-19): United Business Institutes Information

-Following the latest government measures about staying at home, our campuses remained closed until now.
-As of early May, we have reopened our Brussels and Luxembourg campus doors, but are erring on the side of caution for the next few weeks.
+In order to meet the latest government measures about working from home wherever possible, we have decided that operations will run mainly online, with a minimal staff presence on campus.
 It means that staff are back in the office from time to time, and are able to answer your questions in person, but we are observing the required safety protocols -including social distancing and sanitary requirements on our premises.

 If you are an external visitor needing more information about our programmes or wish to have a tour of our facilities, please contact us ahead of your visit and we will be able to welcome you on a one-to-one basis.

-All public events on campus are otherwise suspended until next semester.
+All public events on campus are otherwise suspended until further notice.
 You are however very welcome to communicate with us by email.